evangolden/product_development/README.md

  Project Phases: (Sprints are 2 weeks)

-  Sprint 0 - Kick off and set up.
+ 1) print 0 - Kick off and set up.
 User stories can be pulled into Sprint 0, if there is time; however, expectation is this is not a sprint that is developing and releasing         product code.
 Deployed configurations and processes are primarily to prepare for sprints that work towards feature development.
-  Phase 1) Sprint 1 - Sprint 3
+ 2) Phase 1) Sprint 1 - Sprint 3
-  Phase 2) Sprint 4 - Sprint 7
+ 3) Phase 2) Sprint 4 - Sprint 7
-  Phase 3) Sprint 8 - Sprint 10
+ 4) Phase 3) Sprint 8 - Sprint 10

   Assumptions
    1) Scrum team will break down features into stories, estimate stories, develop stories, test stories, and deploy stories.